Finite support of tensor products: Depth of tensor powers

+\begin{corollary} Let $(R,\fm)$ be such that its completion is a quotient of equicharacteristic regular local ring by a nonzero prime element.
+Let $M$ be of finite projective dimension and be self-dual.
+If $M^{\bigotimes 3}$ is torsion-free, then $M$ is free. \end{corollary}

+\begin{proof}Note that $R$ is a domain.
+By induction on $\dim R$, we may and do assume that $M$ is locally free.
+By Corollary \ref{3} $M$ is free. \end{proof}

-\begin{remark} The assumption $\dim R>0$ is essential.
-For example, let $R:=k[[x]]/(x^2)$ and look at $M:=k$.
-For each $i$, we know $M^{\otimes i}=k$ is torsion-free (in fact totally reflexive).
-Clearly, $M$ is not free. \end{remark} We close the paper by computing $\depth(M^{\otimes n})$ for a module of infinite free resolution. \begin{example} Let $(R,\fm,k)$ be any local ring of positive depth and let $i\geq2$.
-Then The same thing holds for all $\fm$-primary ideals provided $R$ is a hyper-surface ring of dimension bigger than $1$. \end{example}
+We close the paper by computing $\depth(M^{\otimes n})$ for a module of infinite free resolution. \begin{example} Let $(R,\fm,k)$ be any local ring and let $i\geq2$.
+Then The same thing holds for all $\fm$-primary ideals provided $R$ is a hypersurface ring of dimension bigger than $1$. \end{example}